 The first step in any progress is to evaluate and determine what is working or what isn’t.
 Obviously, you will have a hard time identifying areas that need improvement if you don’t first examine your current workflow.
-There are three main areas that can typically determine what changes are needed in your workflow:
+Three main areas can typically determine what changes are needed in your workflow:

 The third area you need to evaluate is your equipment and technology.
 Does all your equipment work properly?
 Is your technology the most optimal for your current business needs?
 How easily can you make changes to production?
 Is there anything you can do to increase efficiency through technology?
 (Pallet Dispensers are a great investment for this.)

-That’s why it is important that you don’t limit training and education to only the equipment and technology.
+That’s why it is important not to limit training and education to only the equipment and technology.
 Your manufacturing business process will run more smoothly if everyone can understand the company’s policies and the right way to communicate with each other.

 Streamlining your processes and ensuring that you are effectively organized can gain you an incredible amount of efficiency.
-Organization is the key to an efficient workspace.
-Pay attention to your manufacturing plant; the layout, the spaces for workers and heavy equipment to get in and out, and how each area is used.
+The organization is the key to an efficient workspace.
+Pay attention to your manufacturing plant, the layout, the spaces for workers and heavy equipment to get in and out, and how each area is used.